Affiliate, Vendor and Visitor Policy

 Should a student or employee test positive for Covid, NYU’s Covid Prevention and Response Team has strict protocols in place, including communication, to protect the privacy of that individual as well as to keep the rest of the NYU community safe and informed of possible exposure.
 If someone was deemed to be in close contact with a confirmed case, the CPRT (not the faculty) would notify the involved individuals and enact protocols that include isolation, symptoms monitoring and testing.
 Information about a Covid case will come only and directly from the CPRT on a need-to-know basis.
 See more information here.

 Covid Testing and NYU’s Main Testing Location

-Beginning Monday, October 18, the NYU BioReference PCR testing site will move from 20 Cooper Square to the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
+The NYU BioReference PCR testing site is at the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
 The reservation system and the hours are the same.

 Six foot distancing is no longer required for students, faculty and administrators who are fully vaccinated or who have received an approved exemption and are part of NYU's testing protocol.
 Unvaccinated visitors must maintain a six foot distance even with proof of a negative PCR test.

 Eating and drinking is permitted in settings and events where in-person attendance is optional.
 This includes student club meetings, events, and other gatherings where in-person participation is not required, and discretionary spaces, such as lounges and common areas.
 We have also set aside two types of eating areas: